dabeaz/curio/docs/devel.rst

 So, you want to write a larger application or library that depends on Curio?
-This document describes the overall philosophy behind Curio, how it works under the covers, and how you might approach software development using it.
+This document describes the overall philosophy behind Curio, how it works internally, and how you might approach software development using it.

 Please, Don't Use Curio!